KUR ED1 class

-In 1930, four similar locomotives were built for the Tanganyika Railway (TR) as the TR ST class.
+In 1930, four similar locomotives were built by Vulcan Foundry for the Tanganyika Railway (TR) as the TR ST class.
 These locomotives differed from the ED1 class units only in being fitted with vacuum brake equipment instead of Westinghouse brakes and air compressor.
-They, too, were later operated by the EAR, and reclassified as part of the EAR's 11 class.
+They, too, were later operated by the EAR, and reclassified as part of the EAR's 11 class, renumbered 1101-1104.

 In fiction

-Nia, a character in Thomas & Friends who was introduced in 2018 (season 22), is based on the KUR ED1 class.
-She, however, is standard-gauge.
+Nia, a character in Thomas & Friends who was introduced in 2018 (Big World Big Adventures), is based on the KUR ED1 class.
+However, unlike her basis, which is narrow gauge, Nia is standard-gauge.